jundalisay/pantryhub/content/en/news/aws-hackday-2020.md

 Incidentally, we moved our servers out of AWS and into [Google Cloud Platform](https://cloud.google.com) in order to cut costs because the Covid pandemic.

-> Update Dec 12, 2021: SORA Relief is now part of Pantry Govern

 {{< youtube J6F2_PF2wbo >}}